skondilya/FCC_RandomQuoteMachine/README.md

 # FCC_RandomQuoteMachine
-Front End Libraries Projects - Build a Random Quote Machine Page can be viewed at https://codepen.io/supermeawesome/full/WNQdXKQ
+Front End Libraries Projects - Build a Random Quote Machine.
+Page can be viewed at https://codepen.io/supermeawesome/full/WNQdXKQ

 Technologies/Resources used: